 The Mary Seacole Leadership programme has funded places available for community pharmacy.

-CPPE is working in collaboration with the NHS Leadership Academy to offer the Mary Seacole Leadership Programme to pharmacists and pharmacy technicians working in community pharmacy and pharmacists and pharmacy technicians in the Health in Justice workforce.
-Places on the programme are funded for participants via the PhIF.
+The NHS Long Term Plan offers opportunities for pharmacy professionals to become more integrated into the wider NHS.
+The Mary Seacole Leadership programme will allow you to maximise your clinical leadership skills and help you to recognise your own personal value to healthcare.
+With investment from the Pharmacy Integration Fund (PhIF), NHS England is working with the NHS Leadership Academy to offer the Mary Seacole Leadership programme to pharmacists and pharmacy technicians working in community pharmacy and pharmacists and pharmacy technicians in the Health in Justice workforce.
+Places on the programme are funded via the PhIF.

 This NHS-led flagship programme is designed to develop your leadership and management skills to enable you to drive quality services in pharmacy and really make a difference to the health of the patients you see.

 The programme will prepare you for the demands of leadership in the healthcare system today – and into the future.
 It will give you the theoretical knowledge and practical understanding needed to deliver inspiring leadership.
-During the programme, you’ll cover eight units of study on leadership fundamentals along with four further units that relate to core management skills.
+During the programme, you will cover eight units of study on leadership fundamentals along with four further units that relate to core management skills.

 The learning methods are a cutting-edge blend to keep you inspired and motivated via a flexible state-of-the-art virtual campus and face-to-face development.
-And to keep it all fresh and current, you’ve got the latest thinking from world-class experts.
+And to keep it all fresh and current, you’ve got the latest thinking from leading experts.
 At the end you’ll emerge from the programme with the professional skills to thrive in your leadership role, ready to play your part in building a more compassionate NHS.

 You can find out more about the programme in the detailed applicant guide.
 This is available through the link below: